Tips for writing an exceptional Personal Statement

 You want to tell your unique story beyond the grades and scores that are already on the application.
 Use this essay to showcase your personality, experiences, and values to the college admissions officers.
 What intangible qualities would you bring to the campus community?
 Schools want to fill their campuses with interesting people.
 Why is your brand of quirky something they should take a gamble on?

 Keep your audience in mind.
 The person reading your story is an admissions officer or committee member who is making decisions about who to admit to their school.
 Help them understand the context of your high school experience.
 Think about your topic.
 No story you tell is going to be new to them, but it will tell them how you reacted to it and why it’s important to you.
+Be humorous, you don’t have to be a comic, but have a sense of humor, allow the reader to chuckle.

 This is a process.
 Give yourself the time you need to have several passes at the essay.
 You will also want others to read it and give you feedback.
-If you need a bit of extra help, especially if you are unsure where to start, we can help.

 Previous